jm18457/aws-certified-developer-associate-notes/README.md

 - **Event Source Mapping:** SQS, DynamoDB streams, Kinesis streams.
 Synchronously.
 Polling.
 Batch sizes.
 TO DO!
 - **Destinations:** For asynchornous invocations and event source mapping you can set destinations for success and failure results.
 - **Monitoring:** Logs are stored in CloudWatch logs.
 AWS Lambda requires execution role with permissions to write CloudWatch logs.
 Metrics for durations, invocations etc. in CloudWatch metrics.
-- **X-Ray tracing:** TO DO!
 - **VPC:** By default launched in AWS VPC.
 If in your own VPC you need to setup NAT Gateway for access to internet.
 - **Performance:** Timeout: default 3seconds - max 15 minutes.
 Increasing RAM increases CPU units.
 - **Execution context:** Temporary runtime environment.
 External dependancies, connections (http, db).
 Maintained for some time in anticipation of another lambda invocation. "keep warm".
 Includes '/tmp' directory.
 Next invocation is faster.
 Define connections outside handler.
 - **Temporary space:** /tmp directory max size 512mb.
 - **Concurrency:** Up to 1000 concurrent.
-Reserved concurrency set max value to throttle.
 Higher limit open support ticket.
+- **Reserved concurrency:** Limits the maximum concurrency of the function including all aliases and versions.
+- **Provisioned concurrency:** You allocate concurrency before increase in invocations.
+This reduces latency as there is no initializations.
 - **Error Concurrency ASYNC Invocation:** Throttled due to max concurrency.
 Async event goes back and will retry for 6 hours.
 - **Cold Start:** New instance => code is loaded and code outside handler ran (init).
 High latency.
 - **Provisioned Concurrency:** Concurrency is located before the function is invoked.
 Cold start never happens.
 TO DO